List of amphibians and reptiles of Denmark

 This is a list of amphibians and reptiles found in Denmark.
 It does not include species found only in captivity or extinct species.
-Conservation status after most recent Danish Red List, with assessment criteria following IUCN.
+The conservation status provided is from the most recent Danish Red List, with assessment criteria following IUCN.
 Sea turtles are not included in the national assessment, thus the most recent IUCN assessment is given.

 Summary of 2006 IUCN Red List categories.

 Conservation status - IUCN Red List of Threatened Species: